Efta7/AutoTunnel/README.md

  However, If the daemon is running without the first parameter as the path of the configuration file, it will look under /etc/autotunnel.conf
  If it couldn't find it, then it will exit.

- You can find comments inside default configuration file on each parameter.
+ You can find comments inside default configuration file descriping each parameter.

 ## Installing/Running Server side SSH Tunnel